-For statutes (bills passed by Congress or a state legislature and signed into law), in the text cite the name of the law and the year.
+For statutes (bills passed by Congress or a state legislature and signed into law), in the text list the name of the law and the year.
 The name of the law can sometimes be found at the beginning of the bill as signed into a law and/or the beginning of the appropriate section of the codified version.

 Statutes (no name):